Skip to main content

 This project's guidance will better inform how building operation and ventilation practices influence indoor concentration of NO2 and other pollutants, contributing to healthier indoor environments in urban settings.

-Evaluation of external shading devices to mitigate overheating in naturally ventilated UK dwellings (2025 – 2029, Loughborough University and the British Blind and Shutter Association).
+Evaluation of external shading devices to mitigate overheating in naturally ventilated UK dwellings

-The project intends to carry out testing in two twin domestic houses and utilise modelling tools to better understand and evaluate the impact differing external shading systems have on UK homes and the occupants within them.
+The project carries out testing in two twin domestic houses and makes use of modelling tools to better understand and evaluate the impact differing external shading systems have on UK homes and the occupants within them.
+The project aims to inform overheating risk assessments and support the development of practical, occupant-centred design guidance for residential buildings.

-Other Research Activities:
+Other Research Activities

 Share this page